-There are many ICT tools that can be implemented successfully in a learning environment.
+There are many ICT tools in early childhood that can be implemented successfully in a learning environment.
 Learning environments in early childhood can now be indoor and outdoor, so these tools can have quite an extensive range.
+The use of ICT tools in education can benefit young children in many ways.

 With ICT being developed at such a fast rate these days it is imperative that you choose the right tools for the job at hand.
 That is, that each one is developmentally appropriate.